net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/VesselParameterGroup-Parameter.md

     // to be available to complete the parameter.
     //
     // Type:      VesselIdentifier
-    // Required:  No (Multiples allowed)
+    // Required:  No (multiples allowed)
     //
     vessel = Vessel Key
     vessel = Some other vessel